PHimmel/customShellFunctsAliases/README.md

 * It is quite slow as it is reading/writing and comparing the ALL files.
 ### Arch-Audit
 https://github.com/ilpianista/arch-audit
-Analysis of installed pacman packages, shows level of issue of package if there is one.
+\nAnalysis of installed pacman packages, shows level of issue of package if there is one.
 ### Rkhunter
 http://rkhunter.sourceforge.net/
 Malware scan, show only warnings.